GameStop: NFT platform

 On May 26, 2021, GameStop announced that it was working on a non-fungible token (NFT) platform creating a token that is based on blockchain Ethereum technology.
 Business Insider reported that "GameStop is building an NFT platform as part of an ambitious plan to transform itself into the Amazon of gaming."

 The Beta version of the platform launched on July 11, 2022.
 The marketplace is curated, with a vetting process in place for artists; in July 2022 GameStop removed an NFT associated with artwork which referenced the photo The Falling Man and removed the ability for the creator's account to mint new NFTs on its platform.
 In another case, a user sold hundreds of NFTs associated with HTML5 games they did not have a license for.
 GameStop removed their minting ability and the listings for the NFTs on their marketplace, although the NFTs themselves remain on the blockchain, the games themselves on Gamestop's servers, and can be sold on other marketplaces.

 In December 2022, GameStop laid off a large portion of the team working on the NFT platform.
 In August 2023, GameStop announced wind down of its crypto and NFT wallet citing "regulatory uncertainty".
 As of December 2023, Gamestop's NFT marketplace still allowed users the ability to trade in-game items using other NFT wallets (such as MetaMask).
 However, in January 2024, Gamestop ultimately announced that on February 2, 2024, the NFT marketplace would be shuttered completely.

 Business operations

 Atrix

 Atrix (formerly @play) is GameStop's in-house store brand.
 GameStop sells gaming accessories, Headsets, Mice and Keyboards under the Atrix brand.

 Game Informer

-Game Informer was a magazine owned by GameStop, Inc. It was discontinued in August 2024.
-It was primarily sold through subscriptions which could be purchased at GameStop locations.
+Game Informer was a magazine owned by GameStop, Inc. It was primarily sold through subscriptions which could be purchased at GameStop locations.
 A subscription to the magazine was included for members of GameStop's PowerUp Rewards Pro loyalty program.
+It was discontinued in August 2024, and the following year was sold off and relaunched as an independent company.